zench2302/genai-portfolio/README.md

 ---
 # 📌 1.
 [Legacy Donation Analysis](https://github.com/zench2302/Capstone_LegacyAnalysisProspection)
 ### Description
-This project, conducted in collaboration with **LSE Philanthropy and Global Engagement (LSE PAGE)**, analyzes the drivers of **legacy donation among alumni**.
-Legacy giving is a growing strategic priority for LSE, providing sustainable long-term funding for scholarships, research, and institutional development.
-By applying data-driven methods to real alumni records, this work delivers meaningful and actionable insights to support PAGE’s legacy marketing programme.
-Using a combination of traditional statistical models and advanced machine learning techniques, we study demographic, engagement, and donation-related features to uncover the key factors that influence legacy giving.
+This project, in collaboration with LSE Philanthropy and Global Engagement (PAGE), applies data-driven methods to analyze the drivers of alumni legacy donation.
+By combining statistical and machine learning models on real alumni records, we identify demographic, engagement, and giving factors that shape legacy pledges and provide actionable insights for PAGE’s marketing strategy.

 ### Machine Learning Models
 - Gradient-based models: GBDT, XGBoost, LightGBM, CatBoost